 As someone who’s lived alone, I’ve often moved heavy pieces of furniture on my own with a little ingenuity and a few tricks.
 However, I’ve also learned that taking on too much by myself can lead to injuries or embarrassing situations.

 One time, I got wedged beneath a massive desk and the stairs leading out of my apartment while trying to move the item out to the curb.
 After I eventually wriggled out, I hired two guys off Craigslist to haul the desk outside.
-But I learned an important lesson: A little planning goes a long way when the mood strikes to rearrange a room.
+But I learned an important lesson: A little planning goes a long way when the mood strikes to rearrange a room, especially when heavy items are involved.

 Being honest about your limits is crucial when moving heavy furniture, says Pablo Solomon, an artist and designer who’s moved heavy sculptures.